google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Modify the move methods

 Now add logic to the move methods to skip over the previous and next connections.
-Reference the following image when adding logic to the move methods.
+The following image represents the logic being added.
 The red boxes represent the nodes to skip.

 ![Displays the abstract syntax tree with the previous and next connection nodes highlighted in red.](./skip_connections.png)